JoANeS86/Statistics/modules/notes.md

 ## Module 2: Probability

+Standardization: The process of putting different variables on the same scale.

 Z-score: A measure of how many standard deviations below or above the population mean a data point is.

 Z-score --> Z = (x-μ)/σ